jimgoo/hfrisk/README.md

 # hfrisk

-This code does parallel VaR and CVaR forecasting with Copula-ARMA-GARCH models, with applications to high-frequency market risk management (HF Risk).
+This code does parallel VaR and CVaR forecasting with Copula-ARMA-GARCH models, with applications to high-frequency market risk management (HFRisk).

 Parallelization of univariate ARMA-GARCH estimation done via MPI.
 Testing was on an IBM Blue Gene/P.